 Perhaps my favorite tests were using Oren’s Daily Roast’s two Guatemala coffee varieties, one from Antigua and the other a Coban.
 With the Brazen I had a great time brewing each to perfection.
 I found I was able to optimize each coffee to my taste buds at brewing temperatures in excess of 200°F, the Coban tasted ideal brewed at 203°F. Short of brewing in a vacuum maker, I don’t think I could reproduce the flavors I achieved in any other brewer.

-I repeated the above tests using a six-cup Chemex inserted into the Brazen’s carcass.
+I repeated the above tests using a five-cup hand-blown Chemex (the six-cup more commonly available is just a bit too big to fit) inserted into the Brazen’s carcass.
 It performed beautifully.
 Joe Behm brilliantly devised a manual release setting that allows you to choose a brew temperature, get the water up to that point and release showers of hot water over your Chemex.
 The results matched or exceeded what I got using the Behmor by itself.
 Perhaps I’m biased in favor of the Chemex filter or the multiple pauses during brewing.
 At this exalted performance level one should expect a little subjective hair splitting.
 Suffice it to say it’s another brewing option that will increase the Behmor’s value to its audience.The Behmor Brazen takes paper filters, but after a few times, I just started using the supplied metal filter and it works just fine.
 Joe Behm told me he prefers the gold filter.
 My only caution is to be sure to keep it clean, immediately scrubbing it after use with a little perfume free detergent.

 I prefer glass carafes, but the thermal carafe works fine, does a good job of holding the coffee temperature steady for an hour or more.
 I just make sure I thoroughly clean it when we’re done with the same detergent regimen I use for the filter.
 But, I just hate cleanup.